openpmix/prrte/docs/configuration.rst

 Configurator Tool
 -----------------

-The :doc:`PRRTE configuration tool </configurator>` contains all the supported options in an easy-to-use form.
+The `PRRTE configuration tool <configurator.html>`_ contains all the supported options in an easy-to-use form.
 Once you have filled out the desired entries, the "submit" button will show the resulting configuration file on the browser window |mdash| a simple "copy/paste" operation into your target